Galileo Galilei

-Galileo di Vincenzo Bonaiuti de' Galilei (15 February 1564 – 8 January 1642), commonly referred to as Galileo Galilei (/ˌɡælɪˈleɪoʊ ˌɡælɪˈleɪ/ GAL-il-AY-oh-_-GAL-il-AY, /USalsoˌɡælɪˈliːoʊ -/ GAL-il-EE-oh-_-, /it/) or mononymously as Galileo, was an Italian (Note: Though a unified Italian state did not exist and Galilei was instead a national of the Grand Duchy of Tuscany, the Latin equivalent of the term Italian (italus) had been in use for natives of the region since antiquity.
-Crucially, the intellectuals and the bourgeoisie of the region self-identified as Italiani at least since the 14th century, and Galilei himself did.) astronomer, physicist, and engineer, sometimes described as a polymath.
-He was born in the city of Pisa, then part of the Duchy of Florence.
-Galileo has been called the father of observational astronomy, modern-era classical physics, the scientific method, and modern science.
+Galileo di Vincenzo Bonaiuti de' Galilei (15 February 1564 – 8 January 1642), commonly referred to as Galileo Galilei (Note: English: /ˌɡælɪˈleɪoʊ ˌɡælɪˈleɪ/ GAL-il-AY-oh-_-GAL-il-AY, /USalsoˌɡælɪˈliːoʊ -/ GAL-il-EE-oh-_-; /it/.) or mononymously as Galileo, was an Italian (Note: Though a unified Italian state did not exist and Galilei was instead a national of the Grand Duchy of Tuscany, the Latin equivalent of the term Italian (italus) had been in use for natives of the region since antiquity.
+Crucially, the intellectuals and the bourgeoisie of the region self-identified as Italiani at least since the 14th century, and Galilei himself did.) astronomer, physicist, engineer and polymath.
+He was born in Pisa, then part of the Duchy of Florence.
+Galileo has been called the father of observational astronomy, classical physics, the scientific method, and modern science.

-Galileo studied speed and velocity, gravity and free fall, the principle of relativity, inertia, projectile motion, and also worked in applied science and technology, describing the properties of the pendulum and "hydrostatic balances".
-He was one of the earliest Renaissance developers of the thermoscope and the inventor of various military compasses.
+He studied speed and velocity, gravity and free fall, the principle of relativity, inertia, projectile motion, and also worked in applied science and technology, describing the properties of the pendulum and "hydrostatic balances".
+He was one of the earliest developers of the thermoscope and the inventor of various military compasses.
 With an improved telescope he built, he observed the stars of the Milky Way, the phases of Venus, the four largest satellites of Jupiter, Saturn's rings, lunar craters, and sunspots.
 He also built an early microscope.

 Galileo's championing of Copernican heliocentrism was met with opposition from within the Catholic Church and from some astronomers.
 The matter was investigated by the Roman Inquisition in 1615, which concluded that his opinions contradicted accepted Biblical interpretations.